erikw/jekyll-glossary_tooltip/README.md

 TODO make all badges work

-This plugin simplifies for your readers and you by making it easy to define terms or abbrevivations that needs an explanation.
-Define a common dictionary of terms and their definition in a yaml file.
+This plugin simplifies for your readers and you by making it easy to define terms or abbreviations that needs an explanation.
+Define a common dictionary of terms and their definition in a YAML file.
 Then inside markdown files you can use the provided glossary liquid tag to insert a tooltip for a defined word from the dictionary.
-The tooltip will show the term definiton on mouse hover.
+The tooltip will show the term definition on mouse hover.

 # Installation